AlkaBenawra/MDMAPR/README.md

 #Set dbInstance to yes
 dbInstance("Yes")

-#Enter database connection details in dbVariables
+#Enter database connection details in dbVariables (Note: the entries for each variable are examples.
+Please ensure the variables you enter in the dbVariables function reflect your database instance.)
 dbVariables(user = "root", password = "Test23!", dbname = 'MDMap_2.0', host = "127.0.0.1")

 #Launch app to run application